 The Acer Aspire One family

 If you’re after a regular 11.6 inch laptop with Windows and don’t want to spend much on it, the Acer Aspire One 725 (the Windows 8 version of the popular 722) and 756 should be your top priorities right now.

-Other than that, the two are nearly identical, with only slight differences when it comes to their keyboards, trackpads and ports layout.
-The two glossy 11.6 inch screens are also the same and the two laptops are both running Windows 8.
+Other than that, the two are nearly identical, with only slight differences when it comes to their keyboards, trackpads and port layout.
+The two glossy 11.6 inch screens are similar as well and the two laptops are both running Windows 8.